 Apple Park eventually opened in April 2017.
 The tech press got its first proper look when the Steve Jobs Theater housed the iPhone X unveiling.

 Apple’s new HQ received something of a mixed reaction.
 On the one hand, the headquarters look spectacular — and every bit as futuristic as any of Apple’s products.
 At the same time, Wired criticized the new Apple campus for its supposed detrimental impact on its surroundings.
-Meanwhile, Bloomberg compared the new site to Jobs’ not wholly successful NeXT Computer, calling Apple Campus a hubristic effort.
+Meanwhile, Bloomberg compared the new site to Jobs’ not wholly successful NeXT Computer, calling Apple Park a hubristic effort.

 What do you think of Apple Park?
 Let us know in the comments below.